complxalgorithm/TweetKeywordMapper/README.md

-  -c, --counts        tally the count for each unique value of a field from a CSV/XLSX file -f, --create_file   create a CSV or XLSX file to use for writing and importing Tweet data -d, --delete_terrs  delete US territories from US state boundaries shapefile -h, --help          display usage information
+  -c, --counts        tally the count for each unique value of a field from a CSV/XLSX file -f, --create_file   create a CSV or XLSX file to use for writing and importing Tweet data -d, --delete_terrs  delete US territories from US state boundaries shapefile -p, --download_shp  download US State boundaries shapefile from US Census Bureau website -h, --help          display usage information
 ```

 #### Shell
 The <em>tkm</em> shell script can be used to execute the program.
 This script acts as an execution wrapper for the <em>tweetkeywordmapper</em> package and executes the appropriate command depending on the parameter value(s).

 You can run the script after making it executable.
-The script accepts up to two parameters with the same options and conditions as the Python execution.
+The script accepts up to three parameters with the same options and conditions as the Python execution.
 ```
 $ ./tkm help
-usage: ./tkm [search] [read] [counts] [create_file] [delete_terrs] [help]
+usage: ./tkm [search] [read] [counts] [create_file] [delete_terrs] [download_shp] [help]

 Search/Import Tweet data from US states with a keyword, then map the count results.
 - search and read will run mapper.py to map the results after state counts are totaled.
-- if you want to use two parameters, create_file or delete_terrs must be one of them.
+- if you want to use two parameters, create_file, delete_terrs or download_shp must be one of them.
-- to use three parameters, both -f and -d must be used.
+- to use three parameters, two of create_file, delete_terrs, and download_shp must be used.

 optional parameters:
 search:          search Twitter for Tweets containing a specific keyword, then map results